Narrative below and mile markers reflect a counterclockwise path of movement on the loop trail.

 - continue east on Bellview Avenue to S. Loudoun Street and then turn south (right) onto S. Loudoun Street.

-Handley Half Circle Trail Option
+Spur Trail: Handley Half Circle Trail Option

 Those who don’t have time or desire to do a full 6.3+ mile-long Green Circle Trail loop or don’t want to walk/bike in the busy Jubal Early Drive/S. Pleasant Valley Road area may want to consider a “half loop” option that connects at two points on the larger Green Circle Trail and traverses the beautiful John Handley High School lawn.
 Near mile marker 2.0, S. Stewart Street intersects W. Boscawen Street. on the west end of Old Town.
 S. Stewart Street provides a direct connection to the John Handley High School grounds designed by the Olmstead Brothers, internationally renowned landscape architects.
 The half trail utilizes some of the many pathways crisscrossing the Handley lawn around the east and south sides of the Handley Bowl (stadium) and then extends up along Jefferson Street to the intersection of Handley Avenue.
-The half circle trail follows Handley Avenue to the southern terminus at the intersection of Meadow Branch Avenue near mile marker 4.55.
-The length of the Handley Half Circle is 1.6 miles.
-Together with about 2.5 miles of the main Green Circle Trail, this western half loop totals approximately 4.1 miles.
+The half circle trail follows Handley Avenue to the southern terminus at the intersection of Meadow Branch Avenue near mile marker 4.25.
+The length of the Handley Half Circle spur trail is about 1.6 miles.
+Together with about 2.25 miles of the main Green Circle Trail, this western half loop totals approximately 3.9 miles.